gecholabs/quickstart/ch1-getting-started.md

 * You can add packages to enhance Atom via Packages&gt;Settings View&gt;Manage Packages

-* As of 2017, you can manage your github interactions directly through atom
+* As of 2017, you can manage your github interactions directly through Atom.
+There is now a popout view on the right side that shows changes, commits, and staged file.
+It can be a great way to diff and merge branches.

-* To quickly launch a whole folder navigate to that folder in in terminal then launch atom
+* Launch a folder \(e.g. myworkfolder\) in atom directly from the terminal

 ```
 atom myworkfolder